Author: James Anderson

 covert narcissism and alcoholism

-Traits like narcissism and personality disorders like NPD are long-standing.
+Traits like narcissism and alcoholism or personality disorders like NPD are long-standing.
 In order to have a diagnosis of NPD, they’ll have to consistently show the relevant symptoms over a period of many years.
 Similarly, many people who misuse alcohol might display very few signs of narcissism.
 Some individuals have both Narcissistic Personality Disorder and an active addiction.

 Like overt narcissism, covert narcissism may have roots in genetics, childhood trauma and learned behavior picked up from parents or other caregivers.
 You should start by exploring peer support groups like Al-Anon that help families and loved ones living with people with AUD.
 You can also find narcissist abuse support groups, both online or in-person, through organizations like Help Within Reach.
 There are numerous other online support groups and chat rooms dedicated to loved ones living with alcoholism and NPD.